samartzidis/WinAppleKey/README.md

   </table>

 Multimedia Keys:
-The multimedia keys are not directly mapped as they correspond to f19-F24 instead but you can easily use an [AutoHotkey script](MapMultimediaKeys.ahk).
+The multimedia keys are not directly mapped as they correspond to F19-F24 instead but you can easily use this [AutoHotkey script](MapMultimediaKeys.ahk) for that purpose.

 ### Driver Settings